aunglinn/Rabbit/README.md

 - add kotlin and using hash map instead of json.
 Thanks @vincent-paing
 - remove swift 1 and 2 in compile list.
 No more support.

+### 2/20/2021
+- a quick makeshift mod to get both texts in one textarea to use for editorial purposes.